-Worldwide: While Vietnam War-related accounting missions slowed, six RTs worked in Germany from April 1st to May 18th on WWII recoveries.
-In addition to returning to Germany May 10th - June 21st, and overlapping June 15th to July 23rd, working on the same two large WWII bomber sites, there was one IT in Burma from April 28th to May 29th.
-A special RT recently concluded work on a 1952 US loss being exposed by a melting glacier in Alaska.
+Worldwide: While Vietnam War-related accounting missions slowed, six RT's worked in Germany from April 1st to May 18th on WWII recoveries.
+In addition to returning to Germany May 10th - June 21st, and an overlapping team June 15th to July 23rd working on the same two large WWII bomber sites, there was one IT in Burma from April 28th to May 29th.
+A special RT has reportedly just concluded its work on a 1952 US loss being exposed by a melting glacier in Alaska.
 On this unusual site, there have already been 17 remains recovered and identified, and prospects for additional accountability are high.
-There was an underwater recovery in Botwood Bay, a harbor in Canada, of a WWII "flying boat" that crashed on take-off.
-One RT in the Solomon Islands to recover WWII remains began July 8th and concludes August 6th.
+There will also be an underwater recovery in Botwood Bay, a harbor in Canada, of a WWII "flying boat" that crashed on take-off, and one RT in the Solomon Islands to recover WWII remains July 8th to August 6th.

 Chairman's Comment: With the above record of on-again, off-again field operations, is it any wonder that Vietnam, Laos and Cambodia are questioning US commitment to the accounting mission?
 The relatively well-developed working relationship that has evolved since the first joint recovery in Laos in 1984 should mean that field operations are conducted at the pace and scope necessary to achieve long-stated accounting objectives, but such is not the case.
-There are multiple reasons, initially from congressionally-imposed sequestration, to mandatory budget cuts that hit JPAC disproportionately, due to PACOM "borrowing" some of JPAC's funding for other uses.
-Cutbacks and cancellations are also due to an inadequate number of deployable JPAC forensic anthropologists, weather restrictions in some areas, often complicated by lack of specialists needed for specific recoveries, and the list goes on and on, with many complications that can arise unexpectedly.
+There are multiple reasons, initially from congressionally-imposed sequestration, required budget cuts that hit JPAC disproportionately, due to PACOM "borrowing" some of JPAC's funding for other uses.
+Cutbacks and cancellations are also due to an inadequate number of deployable JPAC forensic anthropologists, weather restrictions in specific areas that then complicate obtaining specialists needed for specific recoveries, and the list goes on.
 Of immediate concern is the need to change existing policy concerning deployable scientific personnel for field operations.
 If not changed, there will continue to be sporadic reductions in Vietnam War accounting operations, due to competing attention to WWII recoveries in the congressionally-mandated quest for higher numbers of IDs.